about Shark Tank

 The Sharks are: billionaire Mark Cuban, owner and chairman of AXS TV and outspoken owner of the 2011 NBA championship Dallas Mavericks; real estate mogul Barbara Corcoran; "Queen of QVC" Lori Greiner; technology innovator Robert Herjavec; fashion and branding expert Daymond John; and venture capitalist Kevin O'Leary.

-There will also be guest stars and specially-themed episodes, including ones featuring all-college students as well as all-veteran entrepreneurs.
-Episodes will continue to include follow-up stories, allowing viewers the opportunity to see how some investments led to success.
+There will also be specially-themed episodes, including ones where all the products are Made in America, a holiday episode and episodes featuring all millennials and US military veterans.
+Shark Tank episodes will continue to include follow-up stories, allowing viewers the opportunity to see how some investments led to success.

-In 2012 and 2013, Shark Tank received Emmy nominations for Outstanding Reality Program.
-Additional recognitions include two Summer Television Critics Association (TCA) nominations for Outstanding Achievement in Reality Programming (winning in 2013), three Critics Choice Award nominations for Best Reality Series (winning in 2014), and three Producers Guild Award nominations.
+In addition to winning the Emmy in 2014, Shark Tank received Emmy nominations for Outstanding Reality Program in 2012 and 2013.
+Additional recognition includes three Summer Television Critics Association (TCA) nominations for Outstanding Achievement in Reality Programming (winning in 2013), four Critics Choice Award nominations for Best Reality Series (winning in 2015 and 2014), NAACP Image Award nominations for Outstanding Reality Series in 2014 and 2015 and three Producers Guild Award nominations.

-In Season 6, the Sharks are on track to surpass the amount of money offered each season in their investment deals.
-Over the past five seasons, the Sharks have offered more than $45 million to bankroll a creative array of innovative entrepreneurs.
+In Season 7, the Sharks are on track to surpass the amount of money offered each season in their investment deals.
+Over the past 6 seasons, the Sharks have offered more than $66 million to bankroll a creative array of innovative entrepreneurs.